jalapeno/SRv6_dCloud_Lab/README.md

 This lab is based on a simulated WAN design of seven routers running in a docker instance.
 Each of these seven routers in the topology is running the XR operating system.
 In addition there are two client VMs named Amsterdam and Rome.
 Each client system is running the Ubuntu OS.
-Last is a VM running Kubernetes which is hosting the Jalapeno application
+Last is an Ubuntu VM running Kubernetes and hosting the Jalapeno application.

 ![Lab Topology](/topo_drawings/overview-topology-large.png)